 Laurie did two more westerns for Leisure before the Lord closed that door to Laurie and moved her gently but firmly into an interest in writing for the inspirational market under her own name.
 The inspirational fiction field was undergoing phenomenal—some would say Heaven-sent—growth, and it wasn’t long before Harlequin/Silhouette recognized that and began their Steeple Hill imprint, expanding that to include a Steeple Hill Love Inspired Historical line.
 Laurie is now writing tales of 1800's Texas and the Old West for Steeple Hill Love Inspired Historicals.

 Laurie met her new husband through eHarmony.com.
-A Christian like herself, he is an avid bass guitarist, playing for their church praise team, a rock band called "Nightfall" and a praise band called "Victory Reign."
+A Christian like herself, he is an avid bass guitarist, playing for their church praise team and a rock band called "Nightfall."

 Laurie now lives in rural Ohio with her husband and their menagerie.
 In her spare time, Laurie enjoys reading romance and suspense.
-She always has several books in the process of being read—at home, at work, in her purse for those times spent in lines… She spends time online with writer friends, watching favorite TV shows, and playing with her three dogs.
-She and her husband share ten grandchildren between them, with one more on the way.
+She always has several books in the process of being read—at home, at work, in her purse for those times spent in lines… She spends time online with writer friends, watching favorite TV shows, and playing with her dogs.
+She and her husband share twelve grandchildren between them.